yracine/device-type.myecobee/smartapps/ScheduleRoomTempControl.md

 PREREQUISITES
 =====================

-- (a) Your thermostat fully operational (and connected to ST)
+- (a) Your ecobee thermostat and slave thermostats (if any) fully operational (and connected to ST)
-- (b) (Optional) If ecobee thermostat used, my Ecobee device installed & fully operational
+- (b) My Ecobee device installed & fully operational
+- (c) You have donwloaded the ST classic mobile app and connected it to your Samsung account
-- (c) Developer access to SmartThings (http://graph.api.smartthings.com/)
+- (d) Developer access to SmartThings (http://graph.api.smartthings.com/)
-- (d) Location set for your ST account
+- (e) Location set for your ST account  t

 Under the ST mobile app, click on the 3-horizontal lines- "hamburger"- menu in the upper left corner, and then the "gear'" icon to review your location and save it.

 https://support.smartthings.com/hc/en-us/articles/205956850-How-to-edit-Location-settings

--  (e) <b> Determine your shard, please consult this thread:
+-  (f) <b> Determine your shard, please consult this thread:

 https://community.smartthings.com/t/faq-how-to-find-out-what-shard-cloud-slice-ide-url-your-account-location-is-on/53923